I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-storportbusy.md

 <p><b>StorPortBusy</b> returns <b>TRUE</b> if the miniport driver succeeded in notifying the port driver, <b>FALSE</b> if not.</p>

 ## -remarks
 <p>The Storport driver will hold any number of requests until the adapter has completed enough outstanding requests so that it may continue processing requests. </p>

 <p>The library of support routines provided by the SCSI Port driver does not include any routine similar to this one.
 This functionality is only available with the Storport driver library. </p>

-<p>The Storport driver will hold any number of requests until the adapter has completed enough outstanding requests so that it may continue processing requests. </p>

-<p>The library of support routines provided by the SCSI Port driver does not include any routine similar to this one.
-This functionality is only available with the Storport driver library. </p>